-Here are ten films that you can watch to inspire yourself:
+Here are ten inspirational movies that you shouldn’t miss:

 1. Little Miss Sunshine (2006)

-‘Little Miss Sunshine’ shows a dysfunctional family going on a road trip.
-They travel only to fulfill young Olive’s pageant competition dreams but end up bonding with one another.
-They all have their own insecurities and struggles to deal with.
-Steve Carell’s Frank has to contend with the loss of his lover and a numbing pain due to rejection from other people.
-Paul Dano’s Dwayne has to deal with the loss of his long-held dream.
-Greg Kinnear’s Richard has to go beyond his put-on persona of a conventional go-getter to grapple with reality.
-Toni Collette’s Sheryl, meanwhile, has to do a tiring job controlling the ship of this family.
+‘Little Miss Sunshine’ is an uplifting comedy-drama that showcases a dysfunctional family embarking on a road trip, solely to fulfill young Olive’s pageant competition dreams, yet finding themselves bonding in unexpected ways.
+They each grapple with personal insecurities and struggles.
+Steve Carell’s character, Frank, contends with the loss of his lover and the numbing pain of rejection from others.
+Paul Dano’s Dwayne faces the heartbreak of losing his long-held dream, while Greg Kinnear’s Richard must shed his façade of a conventional go-getter to confront reality.
+Toni Collette’s Sheryl tirelessly steers her family through turbulent waters.

 2. It’s a Wonderful Life (1946)